arturonline/docs/bash/old/parameters2.md

 THIS IS AN UPPER CASE EXAMPLE
 $ declare -r read_only_var="Unchangeable"
 $ read_only_var="Modified"
-bash: read_only_var: readonly variable
+sh: read_only_var: readonly variable
 ```

 ## Parameter expansion

-In bash parameters do NOT start with a `$-sign`.
+In sh parameters do NOT start with a `$-sign`.
 The `$-sign` you see in the examples merely causes the parameter that follows it to be **expanded**.
 Expansion basically means that the shell replaces the parameter by its content.
 As such, `LOGNAME` is the parameter (variable) that contains your username. `$LOGNAME` is an expression that will be replaced with the content of that variable, which in my case is _lhunath_.

 > ⚠️ Good Practice: You should always keep parameter expansions properly quoted.
 This prevents the whitespace or the possible globs inside of them from giving you gray hair or unexpectedly wiping stuff off your computer.
 The only good PE, is a quoted PE.